biohzrdmx/kompressor-cli/README.md

 ## Installation

-Grab `kompressor.phar` from the releases page.
+Grab the latest `kompressor.phar` from the [releases page](https://github.com/biohzrdmx/kompressor-cli/releases/latest).

 Most likely, you'll want to put the `kompressor.phar` into a directory on your `PATH`, so you can simply call `kompressor` from any directory, using for example: